anir-tubi/tubi-roku/README.md

 13\.
 Push the tag corresponding to the build that was just pushed to Github `$ git push origin x_y_z`

 14\.
-Create a release on Github
+Create a release on Github (only if you did not create a release in the CLI as part of step 9)
 - From the following link, find the tag that was just pushed to Github, and click on the link for that tag.
 	- [github.com/adRise/project-total-recall/tags](https://github.com/adRise/project-total-recall/tags)